A NOT ALWAYS

 ALL NATIVES HAVE SUBSTANCE ABUSE PROBLEMS

 Native people are no more pre-disposed to alcoholism or other substance abuse than members of any other ethnic group; Alcohol was deliberately given to Native people during the fur trade years as a means of control and to take advantage of very sophisticated Native traders and to wrest land away - remember for thousands of years, Native culture was based on trading and so the Ancestors were really, really good at it.
+Alcohol was also another way to force a Native man to sign away his Native status, which included his wife and children.

 Thunderbird's Ancestors, for example were shrewd and tough bargainers.
 Of note: the deliberate introduction of alcohol into the negotiating mix was widespread both in Canada and the United States.
 After being given alcohol, some of Black Hawk's warriors, for example, signed away the Mississippi Valley when they had no right to do so; there were no leaders present to prevent it, including Black Hawk!